Thank you for your interest in The Jackson Hole Community School!

-The Community School offers an intimate, focused classroom environment and a supportive student culture.
-We value character development and effort as well as achievement.
-We recruit well-rounded students who take pride in their academics and in being strong individuals while valuing the strength of community.
-Our teachers engage with our students outside the classroom as advisors, club sponsors and coaches, and work alongside students on community service projects both locally and farther afield.
+The Community School offers an intimate and engaging learning environment where students enjoy a healthy balance of challenge and support.
+We value character development and academic achievement and recruit well-rounded students who arrive curious about the world, take initiative in learning, and value the strength of community.
+Our teachers build relationships with our students outside the classroom as advisors and club sponsors, during community service projects, and on outdoor trips.

-The bonds created at the Community School last long after graduation, and the knowledge, skills and character developed here prepare our students exceedingly well for college and life beyond.
-In the words of a few of our graduates…
+The meaningful relationships created at The Community School last long after graduation, and the knowledge, skills, and character developed here prepare our students exceptionally well for college and life beyond.

-Here at the Community School, we are committed to making our exceptional educational experience accessible for students, regardless of their family’s financial resources.
-Currently, 44% of JHCS students receive merit or need-based financial assistance, totaling nearly $500,000 per year.
-If you have questions about affording the Community School, please don’t hesitate to ask.
+We are committed to making our exceptional educational experience accessible for all students, regardless of their family’s financial resources.
+Currently, 37% of JHCS students receive merit or need-based financial assistance, totaling nearly $550,000 per year.
+If you have questions about assistance opportunities at the Community School, please don’t hesitate to ask.

 Director of Admissions